 How to prevent an aphid infestation

-As with all other garden pests, prevention is better than cure.
+As with all other houseplant pests, prevention is better than cure.
 The best way to prevent them is by keeping your plants healthy – don't under or overwater, and make sure the roots of your plants are never allowed to dry out as this weakens the plant.